Opioid Treatment Program (OTP) Accreditation Fact Sheet

 - Medication: Surveyors observe medication storage, preparation and security; procedures used to dose and dispense medication, including how patient confidentiality is protected, especially in the dosing line; procedures used to assure ingestion of medication and proper disposal of medication; and if there is adequate staffing.

-- Business hours: The surveyor will observe opening procedures at least one day of the on-site survey to assess how well the OTP maintains business hours conducive to patient schedules.
+- Business hours: The surveyors will observe opening procedures at least one day of the on-site survey to assess how well the OTP maintains business hours conducive to patient schedules.

 - Treatment planning: Because OTP patients are often in treatment over an extended time (sometimes the rest of their lives), treatment planning and goals may focus on: sustained abstinence from drug use; shift from seeking employment or shelter to navigating retirement and moving into assisted living facilities; and address chronic health issues and issues related to aging.